davekinkead/the-limits-of-liberalsim/paper.md

 In part three, I evince that attempts to reconcile liberalism by imposition are equally self defeating.
 Liberalism requires a degree freedom of belief and tolerance of the views of others.
 Yet as Rawls pointed out, liberalism also entails pluralism in belief, including reasonable disagreement about the content of liberalism.
 Imposing one conception of liberalism upon reasonable dissenters involves a decidedly illiberal lack of respect for those reasonable views.

 Finally in part four, I examine some possible solutions to this problem, and argue that

-## Democracy & Liberalism

-#### Same same

-#### But Different

-Yet the common conflation of the two, strong empiric correlation, and similar conceptual appeal all suggest some robust connection between democracy and liberalism.

-## Constraining Democracy

-## Reconciling Liberalism

-> Liberalism requires certain rights to be protected.
-The protection of any right necessarily comes at the expense of some other.
-Liberalism also entails reasonable disagreement concerning its contents.
-This disagreement must be reconciled.

-Just as democracy cannot stand alone as a concept or practice, neither can liberalism.
-Like democracy, liberalism is also an essentially contested concept with a multitude of interpretations, many of which conflict and are irreconcilable with each other.
-These differences are partly a result of what we mean by freedom, but also how we believe equality affects that freedom.
-This need to predicate the term _liberalism_ with a qualifying adjective - social, classical, welfare state, or republican.
-The inevitability of this disagreement over the contents of liberalism means that we must somehow reconcile the contents of our shared political liberalism.

-Liberalism requires certain rights to be protected

-- liberalism requires certain rights to be protected
-- the protection of any right necessarily comes at the expense of some other right

-These differences are also a result of the burdens of our judgement.
-Rawls [@rawls2005:p55] argues that free institutions, the manifestation of constitutional liberalism, result in a reasonable pluralism of belief concerning the good and how best to realise it.
-Different kinds of normative assessments, complex and conflict empiric evidence, and judgements of relevance that freedom of religion, thought, and speech promote, all contribute to and entail irreconcilable yet reasonable comprehensive doctrines.
-This fact of reasonable pluralism is, Rawls claims, "the long run outcome of human reason under free institutions" [p4], a "permanent feature of democratic public culture" [p36] and not some "unfortunate condition of human life" [p37].

-Given the fact of reasonable pluralism, the content of liberalism, which rights and freedoms should be promoted and protected at the expense of other rights and freedoms, must somehow be reconciled.

-One

-- reasonable disagreement about liberalism's content must be reconciled

-So liberalism and democracy appear to complement each other.
-Liberalism provides democracy with its necessary constraints, and democracy provides liberalism with a way of reconciled its contested contents.

-Conclusion: Democracy requires limits, those limits could be liberal but need not be.
-Liberalism requires reconciliation, democracy offers one option.

-> Democracy can't reconcile liberalism

-Summarise:

-1. Democracy requires constraints to its powers
-2. Liberalism requires reconciliation of its contents
-3. Liberalism & democracy play these complementary roles in liberal democracy

-Democratic processes are collectively binding actions.
-Examples.

-Determining what is immune from collectively binding action with collectively binding action is self defeating

-Examples: constitutional liberalism (referenda, amendments, pleblecites).
-Despite being constitutional limits, they are still altered by popular vote